Judah Kelly

-Judah Kelly is an Australian singer-songwriter best known for winning the sixth series of The Voice Australia in 2017.
+Judah Kelly (born 15 November 1996) is an Australian singer-songwriter best known for winning the sixth series of The Voice Australia in 2017.
 He signed with Universal Music Australia.
 Kelly described his music as "country with soul".

 Early life

-In 2006, Kelly attended Queens Beach State School in Bowen Queensland.
+In 2006, Kelly attended Queens Beach State School in Bowen, Queensland.
 While there, he was a part of the school choir.

 In 2011, Kelly attended the Junior Academy of Country Music in Tamworth, New South Wales, and has since also made regular appearances at the Tamworth Country Music Festival.

 Kelly auditioned for The X Factor Australia in 2012 and 2014, without success.

 Career

 2017: The Voice

 In 2017, Kelly took part in the sixth season of The Voice Australia, where he joined Delta Goodrem's team after singing "Tennessee Whiskey" in the blind audition.
 He made it through to the Grand Finale, held on 2 July, where he was announced as the winner.

 His winner's single "Count On Me" was released immediately after the announcement.
 Speaking to Fairfax Media, Kelly said: "I came in not really seeing myself getting very far at all in the competition, to be able to say that I won... it's everything."
 Kelly stated that "Count On Me" is about battling "dark times".
 The song debuted at number 19 on the ARIA Charts with 7,980 sales.